 Augustine's City of God became five volumes which dealt with those who worshiped God for happiness on earth, another five volumes that dealt with those who worshiped God for eternal happiness, and twelve volumes concerning the origin and ultimate destinies of the symbolic cities of Babylon and Jerusalem.
 It was an elaborate work that made Augustine an Aristotle of allusions and metaphysics.

-Although Augustine saw God as the creator of all, he believed with other Christians that the world was also influenced by devils.
+Along with seeing God as the creator of all, Augustine believed with other Christians that the world was also influenced by devils.
 Pagan gods, he believed, were devils.
 He described devils as vile beings, as the evil spirits of which the apostles had spoken.
 Augustine turned the struggle against devils inward.
 Men, he believed, got the demons they deserved.
 Augustine believed that people were at times their own devil.
 He saw victory over evil as depending upon an inner strength, the source of which was an inner attachment to Jesus Christ.

-Like Origen before him, Augustine interpreted scripture allegorically.
+Like the Christian scholar Origen (184?–254?), Augustine interpreted scripture allegorically.
 The Bible, he believed, had been veiled by God in order to exercise those seeking Him.
 He believed that the Bible's ambiguities provided people with ever-new facets of truth to be discovered.
 He saw human consciousness as the psychoanalyst Freud would see messages in dreams: truth not as simple and direct but diffracted into obscure and intricate symbols needing interpretation.
 Augustine believed that people had a repressed awareness, a loss of direct knowledge, resulting from humanity's fall at the Garden of Eden, which had left Adam and Eve able to communicate only by the clumsy artifice of language and gestures.
 Believing that God was the source of all knowledge, Augustine believed that direct awareness was a gift of God and that the gap between direct awareness and human consciousness was mercifully bridged by the Bible and its proliferation of imagery.
-Augustine was advocating a path to truth that was traditional in the long history of religion: an application of imagination.